 Racers will take two runs on a full-length Super G course on the race hill to get used to the snow, terrain and thrilling speed of the course.

 Racers take center stage as they enter the Howelsen Hill base area with their teams waving flags and carrying banners, followed by a torch procession and lighting of the Junior Championship cauldron.

 Super G race - All Out trail @ Steamboat Ski Resort

 High speed technical turns and lots of terrain and jumps will be the highlights for this event at Steamboat Ski Resort.
 Watch racers ski in excess of 50 mph!

 Athlete Fun Night @ Howelsen Hill

 Athletes will take to the nordic jumps, speed trap on the landing hill of the big jump, and tryout the freestyle jump into the massive SSWSC airbag.
+New this year the HS45 jump will be in play, featuring jumps of more than 100 feet for those that are brave and powerful.
 The music will be cranking with games, contests, a photo booth and pizza.

 Parent/Coach Mixer @ Howelsen Hill

 Coaches and parents can socialize and enjoy the scene at Olympian Hall while the athletes play.
 Host beer, wine and appetizers, presented by Steamboat Mountain School.